Date: September 5, 2005

 After this stream crossing the route is reasonably straightforward.

-John and I hiked west, paralleling the creak, about one-half mile before striking out specifically
+John and I hiked west, paralleling the creek, about one-half mile before striking out specifically

 for Summit Peak's southeast slope.